gmar1274/CS4650-CloudComputing/Activity-2/README.md

 ### The dataset
 #### MLB Statistics
-The dataset can be downloaded here [MLB dataset](http://www.seanlahman.com/baseball-archive/statistics/) OR [Viewed here](/Dataset/baseballdatabank-2019.2)
+The dataset can be downloaded here [MLB dataset](http://www.seanlahman.com/baseball-archive/statistics/) OR [viewed here](/Dataset/baseballdatabank-2019.2)

 ##### Brief summary of the dataset